 It is an internationally oriented association under Austrian law and headquartered in Vienna.
 As such, the association is open to any type of legal entity that deals with science, technology and cultural heritage.
 Furthermore, it is possible for individuals to join the Time Machine network by becoming a Time Machine Supporter.

-Build an infrastructure that implements the goals and activities of the Time Machine (servers, databases, platforms, etc.) as well as strengthen the practical capabilities of the Time Machine Organisation and its members
+- Build an infrastructure that implements the goals and activities of Time Machine (servers, databases, platforms, etc.) as well as strengthen the practical capabilities of the Time Machine Organisation and its members

 I. Time Machine Agenda

 First and foremost, the focus has to lie on driving the vision of the Time Machine (TM) forward, by setting up: